Alligators are large reptiles that are members of the Alligatoridae family.

 Alligators are apex predators.
 If they reach adulthood size there isn’t anything that can hunt them, expect other alligator’s and humans.

-Only 1 in 5 alligator hatchings will make it to adulthood size.
+Only one in five alligator hatchings will make it to adulthood.

 Alligators are carnivores and will eat invertebrates, aquatic animals, other reptiles, birds and all sizes of mammals.

 It’s common to find alligators in lakes, slow-moving rivers, ponds and swamps.

 Alligators constantly replace their teeth.
 They’ll have 70 to 80 teeth in their jaw at any given time and go through 2,000+ teeth in a lifetime.